robinweser/fela/docs/advanced/StaticStyle.md

 # Global & Third-Party Styles

 It is a common technique to start the whole styling process by adding some global styles such as CSS resets.<br>
-In addition you might also include some fancy third-party styles.
-For this the renderer provides a method called `renderStatic`.
+In addition you might also include some third-party styles.
+To do so, the renderer provides a method called `renderStatic`.
 It accepts either a valid CSS string or a basic style object with a custom selector to be rendered into.<br>

 ### Style Object